-MaxCompute SQL allows for conversion between data types.
-The two conversion methods are explicit type conversion and implicit type conversion.
+MaxCompute SQL supports conversions between data types.
+Two conversion methods are supported, explicit conversion and implicit conversion.

-- To convert the Double type to the Bigint type, digits after the decimal point are dropped.
-For example,
+- When the DOUBLE type is converted into the BIGINT type, digits after the decimal point

 cast(1.6 as bigint) = 1.

-- Some types cannot be explicitly converted, but can be converted using built-in SQL functions.
-For example, the to_char function can be used to convert values of the BOOLEAN type to the STRING type.
+- Some data types cannot be explicitly converted, but can be converted using SQL built-in functions.
+For example, you can use the to_char function to convert the BOOLEAN type into the STRING type.
 For more information, see TO_CHAR.
-The to_date function can be used to convert values of the STRING type to the DATETIME type.
+You can also use the to_date function to convert the STRING type to the DATETIME type.
 For more information, see TO_DATE.

 array<bigINT>can be implicitly or explicitly converted into

 array<bigINT>can be explicitly converted into